sunilgovindankutty/cdk-ecs-fargate-task-fis/README.md

 # CDK ECS Fargate Task FIS

-A CDK construct library that helps update Amazon ECS Fargate Task definitions with all the prerequisites required for AWS Fault Injection Simulator (FIS) experiments.
+A CDK construct library that helps update Amazon ECS Fargate Task definitions with all the prerequisites required for AWS Fault Injection Service (FIS) experiments.

 ## Installation